Giving and funding

 Leadership Development Fund

 A grant from the Leadership Development Fund will provide funds to allow women to attend training or events to develop and strengthen their leadership skills.
-Grants are available for individuals and groups or organizations attending a national or international event.
-Get information about the grants and download an application.
+Grants are available for up to $500 (reimbursable upon documentation).
+Get information about the grant and download an application.

 Birthday Offering Grants